Data protection

 As part of the application process, you only need to provide the personal data that is required for the application process.
 There is no obligation to provide this data.
 Without this data, we will generally not be able to carry out the application process and make a decision on the establishment of the employment relationship.

-Separate information about your right to object according to Article 21 DS-GVO
+Separate information on your right to object pursuant to Article 21 GDPR

-If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or the processing serves the establishment, exercise or defense of legal claims.

-If you wish to exercise your right of objection or other data subject rights, a notification in text form is sufficient.
+If you wish to make use of your right to object or other data subject rights, a notification in text form is sufficient.
 You can write to us or contact us by e-mail.

-III.
-General information and regulations for the Terhalle website
+III General information and provisions for the Terhalle website

-These provisions apply in addition to the provisions for all affected groups for Terhalle’s website.
+These provisions apply in addition to the provisions for all affected groups for the Terhalle website.

-(1) In the case of mere informational use of the website, i.e. if you do not register or otherwise transmit information to us, we only collect the personal data that your browser transmits to our server.
-If you wish to view our website, we collect the following data, which is technically necessary for us to display our website to you and to ensure its stability and security (legal basis is Art.
+(1) When using the website for information purposes only, i.e. if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server.
+If you wish to view our website, we collect the following data, which is technically necessary for us to display our website to you and to ensure stability and security (legal basis is Art.
 6 para.
 1 p.
-1 lit. f DS-GVO):
+1 lit. f GDPR):

 – IP address